gt-crnch-rg/read-the-docs/docs/reconfig/xilinx/xilinx-fpga-crnch-workflow.md

 First we request a "development" node to run CPU-based execution and simulation.
 Note that we can use Xilinx tools across different VMs and servers, so we do some basic testing and debugging using a VM with the appropriate tools.

 ```
-//Request a node from the rg-fpga-dev partition which has all the VMs
+//Request a node from the rg-dev partition which has all the VMs
-salloc -p rg-fpga-dev --nodes=1 --ntasks-per-node=2 --time=01:00:00
+salloc -p rg-dev --nodes=1 --ntasks-per-node=2 --time=01:00:00
 salloc: Pending job allocation 67109553
 ...
 salloc: Granted job allocation 67109553